-- 1. Required Courses (six eight hours): - SOC 202: Sociology of the Family - SOC 354: Sex and Gender in Society - 2.
-Electives (at least twelve hours) chosen from the following courses: - BIOL 403: Animal Behavior - ECON 324: Labor Economics - ENGL 301: (when gender related topic approved by the Gender Studies advisor) - FLNG 391: Sex and Shame in Caribbean Literature - FREN 402: Gender and Sexuality Studies in the Francophone World - FREN 408: Postcolonial Power and the Rape of the Atlantic World - HIST 334: Readings in European Women's History - PHIL 202: Ethics - PSC 208: Intro to Law - PSC 356: The Politics of Constitutional Rights and Liberties - REL 332: Gender and Family in Early Christianity - REL 415: Women and Religion
+- 1. Required Courses (six eight hours):

+- SOC 202: Sociology of the Family

+- SOC 354: Sex and Gender in Society

+- 2. Electives (at least twelve hours) chosen from the following courses:

+- ECON 324: Labor Economics

+- ENGL 301: Literature and Culture II

+- · FREN 402: Gender and Sexuality Studies in the Francophone World

+- FREN 408: Postcolonial Power and the Rape of the Atlantic World

+- HIST 334: Readings in European Women's History

+- PHIL 202: Ethics

+- BIO/PHIL 212: Bioethics

+- PSY 369: Human Sexuality

+- FLNG/ENG 391: Sex and Shame in Caribbean Literature

+- PSC 208: Intro to Law

+- PSC 356: The Politics of Constitutional Rights and Liberties

+- PSC 395: Women, War, and Peace

+- PSC 395W: Race, Class and the Politics of Identity

+- PSC 395S: Human Security

+- · REL 332: Gender and Family in Early Christianity

+- REL 415: Women and Religion

-Students may use up to eight hours credit from their majors toward the Gender Studies minor.
+Students may use up to eight hours credit from their majors toward the Gender Studies Minor.
 Students are also strongly encouraged to take courses in at least three academic disciplines.
 Up to eight hours of coursework in any department may be added from outside this elective list, subject to the approval of a Gender Studies advisor.
 Such additions might include internships or special topics courses whose subject matter includes a strong focus on gender issues.
 Courses may also be approved in cases where a student is completing a significant project on gender issues within a course that is not on the elective list.
 Additionally, a student may include up to three hours of Independent Study in any department, subject to the approval of a Gender Studies advisor, for research and work on some aspect of gender studies.